 When alumni learned he had passed away on May 9 of this year, tributes began pouring in, reflecting on his many attributes: his “laughing” Irish eyes, his delightful Boston brogue, his knack for making even the most challenging of courses fun.
 Most of all, they spoke of how he made an impact on their lives and livelihoods, cheering them on for years, even after they graduated.

-“He was my catalyst to succeed,” says Amanda Bruch McNeil ’80, crediting Dr. Mahoney for helping launch her career in the oil and gas industry at a time when it welcomed few women.
+“He was my catalyst to succeed,” said Amanda Bruch McNeil ’80, crediting Dr. Mahoney for helping launch her career in the oil and gas industry at a time when it welcomed few women.
 “Without him, I never would have pursued that dream.”

 Dr. Mahoney came to Mary Washington, then the women’s college of University of Virginia, in 1965.
 He held bachelor’s and master’s degrees from Boston College and a doctorate in physical chemistry through University of New Hampshire.
 He also earned several prestigious fellowships, including from Harvard Medical School, the National Cystic Fibrosis Foundation and the National Science Foundation.